biell/alti-server/README.md

     should usually not be needed, as the correct side should be set by the server or map maker with the `/set assignTeam [left|right]` command.

+  * **/vote prey [player]**<br>
+    If there is an mdg (Most Dangerous Game assymetric game play) map in the rotation, this command will be present.
+Normally, the single player is choosen as the first to join the game (first to press `f`).
+If greater than 60% of people believe another person should be the prey, then this command can be used to change the player listed as the prey.

+    It is proper ettiquite for a person to nominate themselves, and not to for players to be chosen against their will.

   * **/spawnZone [zone]**<br>
     When a player has a non-standard spawn zone, they can reset their spawn zone to the original map default by running `/spawnZone start`.